MURDERGUTS/MURDERGUTS/README.md

 -☆ inspiration is fine, just have to ask me first please! ♡

-just so you know, i do NOT tint. its my own style ^_^
+just so you know, i do NOT tint. its my own style. and i don't have a consistent style, i change my styles alot! ^_^

 i honestly go afk alot in-game, unless im with a friend. so whisper me to talk whenever i am!!! (ps; i can be AFK for a pretty long time!^^)